- Acreage and Farm Living

 - Enforce Animal Protection Act and Dangerous Dogs Act

-Parkland County provide shelter services to animals found within Stony Plain, Spruce Grove and Parkland County.
+Parkland County provides shelter services to animals found within Stony Plain, Spruce Grove, Spring Lake, Onoway, Alberta Beach, and Parkland County.
 The animals in the shelter are either waiting to be claimed by their owners or are available for adoption.
-All animals have been assessed for adoption and what type of environment they would be best suited.
+All dogs must pass a behavior evaluation prior to being listed as "Available for Adoption".

 Visit the Parkland County Animal Shelter Facebook page to view the animals currently waiting to be claimed or adopted.

-For more information on the animals posted here, please contact Animal Control Services at 780-968-8400 or visit the Animal Shelter at the North End of the Parkland County Services Building between Highways 16 & 16A.
+For more information on the animals at our shelter, please contact Community and Protective Services at 780-968-8400 or visit the Animal Shelter at the North End of the Parkland County Services Building between Highways 16 & 16A.

 Animal Shelter Hours: